Synix4Life/TikTakToe-against-AI/README.md

 1. Win: Checks if it can win
 2. Block: Checks if it can block you if you're about to win
 3. Center: Checks if it can acquire the center
+4. Opposite Corners: Checks if it can acquire an opposite corner
-4. Corners: Checks if it can acquire a corner
+5. Corners: Checks if it can acquire a corner
-5. Edges: Checks if it can acquire an edge
+6. Edges: Checks if it can acquire an edge

 If none is taken: Random move.

 The temperature modifies this behaviour.
-Hereby, the temperature is a possibility, which controls how many of the choices actually pass.
+Hereby, the temperature is a possibility, which controls how likely a choice is to actually pass.

 As an example, if the temperature is 0.8: There is an 80% chance that if a move is found, it will be executed.
 With a 20% chance, it will ignore the result and continue to the next step.